1. RP is rare, but not ultra-thin

 HD can generate even higher value per patient, yet its patient pool is materially thinner.
 RP benefits from a larger accumulated global prevalent population.

-This revision starts from an RP pipeline-valuation midpoint of about $4.52B in 2026 and extends it at an 8.6% CAGR.
-That yields roughly $10.31B in 2036.
-This version intentionally excludes non-pipeline market layers.
+This revision starts from an observable RP capital-footprint midpoint of about $4.52B in 2026 and extends it at an 7.2% CAGR.
+That yields roughly $9.06B in 2036.
+This is a capital-formation proxy rather than a treatment-sales TAM; under the conservative de-duplicated RP asset-value view, the 2036 range is approximately $4.0B-$6.0B.

-Within the roughly $10.31B RP pipeline valuation, the largest increment is still expected to come from mutation-agnostic gene therapy, optogenetics, and cell therapy.
+Within the roughly $9.06B RP R&D-capital / pipeline-value proxy, the largest increment is still expected to come from mutation-agnostic gene therapy, optogenetics, and cell therapy.
 That is the key reason RP can sustain more capital depth than very narrow single-gene categories.

 RP has been formally recognized in China’s rare disease framework, and recent policy moves have strengthened communication pathways, conditional approval, priority review, data protection, and market exclusivity[S5][S6][S7][S9][S10].